 This coverage – which typically does not exceed two consecutive weeks – applies when a civil authority (e.g., state, local or federal governmental entity) prohibits access to an insured’s premises due to a government order as a result of physical damage to an adjacent or nearby property, not owned or controlled by the insured, but rather the adjacent property of another.

-Civil authority coverage extends business interruption and/or extra expense coverage.
+Civil authority coverage extends business income (interruption) and/or extra expense coverage.
 Even when a government order prohibits or otherwise specifically restricts access to an insured premise, the policy may still require a direct physical loss before triggering coverage.

 Note: In early February 2020 the Insurance Services Office (ISO) developed two new endorsement forms: “Business Interruption: Limited Coverage for Certain Civil Authority Orders Relating to Coronavirus,” and “Business Interruption: Limited Coverage for Certain Civil Authority Orders Relating to Coronavirus.”
 These forms provide coverage for actual loss of business income and extra expenses caused by a government order closing the insured’s premises or quarantining all or part of the premises and from government suspension of some modes of public transportation.
 If dependent properties are included in the coverage, such as a supplier’s or customer’s premises, then the coverage applies to the dependent property as well.
 Note that the forms were not filed with any states and are not being added to ISO’s form portfolio.

-A utility services endorsement extends business interruption and/or extra expense coverage to apply to a suspension of operations caused by a disruption of basic utility services to a business’s premises such as electric, gas or water provided by public or private utility companies
+A utility services endorsement extends business income (interruption) and/or extra expense coverage to apply to a suspension of operations caused by a disruption of basic utility services to a business’s premises such as electric, gas or water provided by public or private utility companies

 There are two specific endorsements that should be considered:

-For information on proposed government-backed solutions to help businesses affected by COVID-19 closures visit The Future of American Insurance & Reinsurance page.
+For information on proposed government-backed solutions to help businesses affected by COVID-19 closures, please visit The Future of American Insurance & Reinsurance page.

-For Triple-I coverage of the COVID-19 related insurance issues visit this page.
+For Triple-I coverage of the COVID-19 related insurance issues, please visit this page.